Particle analyses in an accredited testing laboratory

 Increase your product quality by optimising production processes with the help of technical cleanliness.
 Gläser CleanTec is your competent partner for this.

-With state-of-the-art laboratory equipment, our highly trained laboratory team analyses your components for particulate and chemical-film contamination in our in-house ISO17025-accredited ISO class 7 cleanroom.
+With state-of-the-art laboratory equipment, our highly trained laboratory team analyses your components for particulate and chemical-film contamination in our in-house laboratory, accredited to ISO 17025, with a Class 7 clean room in accordance with ISO 14644.
 Whether large or small, we can meet your individual requirements and carry out particle extractions on the smallest components in the mg range up to large parts with a total weight of up to 350 kg.

 Our Services